Rhoban/onshape-to-robot-examples/README.md

 ## Robots

-## 2 wheels
+### 2 wheels

 <a href="https://github.com/Rhoban/onshape-to-robot-examples/raw/master/.imgs/robot-2wheels.png">
 <img src="https://github.com/Rhoban/onshape-to-robot-examples/raw/master/.imgs/robot-2wheels.png" width=256>
 </a>

+Description: Very simple design and minimalistic configuration

 * Give it a try: `onshape-to-robot-bullet 2wheels`
 * [Onshape design](https://cad.onshape.com/documents/862948a6ea6d38343e1d3272/w/98cee18311a3b8d7c10abc42/e/9332fc5299824befd8ebf702)
 * [config.json](2wheels/config.json)
-* Very simple design and minimalistic configuration
 * **Note: joints names ends with `_speed`, which makes `onshape-to-robot` use speed control by default**
 * **Note2: here, `wheel2` has the `_inv` suffix, which changes its direction making both wheels spin in same direction when same sign of order is given**

-## Adjustable height arm
+### Adjustable height arm

 <a href="https://github.com/Rhoban/onshape-to-robot-examples/raw/master/.imgs/robot-adjustable_height_arm.png">
 <img src="https://github.com/Rhoban/onshape-to-robot-examples/raw/master/.imgs/robot-adjustable_height_arm.png" width=256>
 </a>

+Description: Robot with 4 degrees of freedom, one prismatic (linear) joint and 3 rotations

 * Give it a try: `onshape-to-robot-bullet -f adjustable_height_arm` (note that `-f` is passed to fix the base to the ground)
 * [Onshape design](https://cad.onshape.com/documents/6a6e5b10ef079339c2ddde84/w/207da6d79692e0bbf50113f2/e/9f3edd12689fa0c486a7d0d7)
 * [config.json](adjustable_height_arm/config.json)
-* Robot with 4 degrees of freedom, one prismatic (linear) joint and 3 rotations
 * There is one frame (`frame_tip`) attached to the tip of the arm

-## Omnidirectional
+### Omnidirectional

 <a href="https://github.com/Rhoban/onshape-to-robot-examples/raw/master/.imgs/robot-omnidirectional.png">
 <img src="https://github.com/Rhoban/onshape-to-robot-examples/raw/master/.imgs/robot-omnidirectional.png" width=256>
 </a>

+Description: Example of (not implemented) omnidirectional robot using omni wheels (holonomic)

 * Give it a try: `onshape-to-robot-bullet omnidirectional`
 * [Onshape design](https://cad.onshape.com/documents/11c3398e78edfadf952cbdbc/w/4428506b5bb6358b44ff6764/e/975412fdc0fd0ba9ca2cf7b6)
 * [config.json](omnidirectional/config.json)
-* Example of (not implemented) omnidirectional robot using omni wheels (holonomic)
+* Each small wheel is a degree of freedom.
+This is not very hard to do, even though a little tedious.
 * There is a frame (`frame_body`) in the very center of the robot.
 A visual arrow is part of the plate to indicate the front (axis X) of the robot.